 3 day food festival for the foodies out there who want to include trying local food and drinks from the area.
 See more…

 Canterbury has two mainline railways stations, East and West.
 It is served by frequent trains to and from London Charing Cross, London Victoria (approximately 90 minutes) and elsewhere in Kent.
-By Car:

 The Canterbury district has excellent road links with the M20 (M25/M26) and M2 motorways providing easy links to London and its airports.